A behaviour that has many dog owners tearing their hair out in frustration is destructive chewing.

 Interactive Toys designed to keep the dog mentally and physically stimulated when you can’t be around can help.
 The Aussie Dog products such as the Bungee Chook, Home Alone , Tucker Ball and the Buddy ball, and other interactive toys to suit a wide variety of breeds.

 The other thing to remember is that often owners reprimand their dog after the fact, rather than when it is caught in the act, so it has no direct association that it was the destructive chewing that led to the reprimand.
-This is not only ineffective in addressing the problem; it may also cause further behaviour problems in your dog.
+This is not only ineffective in addressing the problem; it may also cause further behaviour problems in your dog so use positive reinforcement training with your puppy or dog.
+Read why this is the case in our ‘guilt’ article.

 If you are dealing with a severe destructive chewing issue then don’t wait for the dog to grow out of it…it won’t!
 Enlist the support of a certified and experienced trainer to help.